KelvinNewtype/FreeCodeCamp-Recipe-Lab/README.md

 Thank you for checking out this project!
 We hope you enjoy making and eating your perfect fried eggs. 🍳✨

+IMAGE OPTIMIZATION FOR LATER
+1. Implement "preconnect"
+2. Use DNS Prefetching
+3. Use Modern Image Formats (e.g., WebP)
+4. Enable Lazy Loading
+5. Use a Content Delivery Network (CDN)
+6. Optimize Images (Compress Without Losing Quality)
+7. Use Responsive Images
+8. Set Proper Cache Control Headers

+This list should help you get started on making your website's images load faster.
+If you need more details on any of these tasks, feel free to ask!

 **Newtype Out**